Healthy Cheese Sauce

 - 1/3 cup raw cashews

 - 1/3 cup sliced raw carrots - (3/8 cup shredded carrots)

 - 2 1/2 teaspoons granulated onion

 - 2 teaspoons salt

 - 1 tablespoon tahini

-- 1/4 cup olive oil or mild (unscented) coconut oil
+- 1/4 cup olive oil - or coconut oil – optional

 - Place 1 cup water and next 7 ingredients (cashews through tahini) in blender and blend until very, very smooth.
-(A high-powered blender works best for this.)
+(A heavy-duty blender works best for this.)